shashihacks/insider1_sol/task3/solutions.md

 __6.4 Explain in detail what a zone transfer is?
 Why is it needed?
 What is the difference between a zone transfer and a zone replication?__

 __Solution__

+- DNS zoine transfer is the process of copying/transfering DNS records from oner server to another, usually from primary DNS to secondary DNS server.

+- Zone transfer uses Transcation based TCP protocol.Takes form from client to server.

+- Zone transfer is needed either for creating a backup server or for redundancy, where the redundant server acts as secondary DNS server.

+__Solution__

 In the Incremental Transfer, the server retrieves only the resource records that have changed within a zone so that it remains synchronized with the primary DNS server.